 Visit the Barelang Bridge

 The first must-visit place is the Barelang Bridge in Batam.
 There’s no way this Batam travel guide is complete without it.
-The bridge, supported by large cables on either side, is one of the most scenic views to experience in Batam.
-This main bridge marks the beginning of the 7 bridges connecting the islands of Galang and Rempang.
+This bridge is one of the most scenic views and marks the beginning of the 7 bridges connecting the islands of Galang and Rempang.

 Avoid visiting on the weekend and late evenings.
 The evenings are crowded here making up for a lot of traffic jams.

-Corn and coconut by the bridge: Right after the bridge are a series of street stalls serving hot corn and coconut water.
-The coconut water can be found anywhere else, but the grilled corn is a must-try here.
-The place gets suffocating and smoky but the corn, with a variety of flavors, makes it worth the wait.
+Corn and coconut by the bridge: Right after the bridge is a bunch of street stalls serving hot corn and coconut water.
+The grilled corn is a must-try here.
+The place gets pretty smoky and the varieties of grilled corn flavors are something to look forward to.

 Go Crazy with Watersports

-This goes out to the adventure junkies out there, watersports in Batam are cheap.
-I’ve seen Jet Ski and Banana boat prices rocketing sky-high in Singapore and even Bali.
-But in Batam, it’s relatively cheaper.
-Moreover, there’s tons of availability here – be it water skiing, kneeboarding, kayaking, paragliding, hoverboarding, or cable skiing.
+To the adventure junkies out there, watersports in Batam are cheap.
+I’ve seen Jet Ski and Banana boat prices sky-high in Singapore and Bali.
+Here, it’s relatively cheaper.

-The most well-known spots for watersports in Batam are Harris Resort (Sekupang), Batam View Beach Resorts (Nongsa), Turi Beach Resorts (Nongsa), and KTM resort (Sekupang).
+Well-known spots for watersports in Batam are Harris Resort (Sekupang), Batam View Beach Resorts (Nongsa), Turi Beach Resorts (Nongsa), and KTM Resort (Sekupang).
 For specific watersports like Cable Skiing – Waterfront City in Sekupang is a great option.
-For snorkeling, Abang Island should be your go-to spot in Batam.

 Snorkel at Abang Island

 It’s usually a 1-day or 2-day trip to Abang Island where you stay at their local guest houses and they provide meals.
-The snorkeling begins early in the morning when they take you to the nearby snorkeling spots in Pulau Abang and Petong Islands.
+The snorkeling begins early in the morning at the nearby islands – Pulau Abang and Petong Islands.

-This is one of the few Buddhist temples in Batam, making up for a picturesque spot with gigantic Buddha statues outside and inside the temple as well.
-No matter how noisy it gets outside, the insides of the temple are ever so calm.
+This is one of the few Buddhist temples in Batam, making up for a picturesque spot with gigantic Buddha statues everywhere.
+No matter how noisy it gets outside, the insides of the temple are always calm.

-I recommend trying the food here at the backend of the temple where everything is purely vegetarian and yet is ultimate.
+I recommend trying the food here at the temple’s end for a touch of vegetarian dishes!

 Try Nasi Padang, Satay (BBQ), and Mie Goreng